Grants For Schools

-As great teachers who work resolutely to provide the best education for our students, we're really busy.
-According to NSTA Reports (summer 2013, p.6) the biggest hurdle to procuring grant funding is finding the time to research and prepare the applications.
+As great teachers who work resolutely to provide the best education for our students, we’re really busy.
+A mammoth hurdle to procuring grant funding is finding the time to research and prepare the applications.
 Here we provide some ideas to help with the research phase.

 This site is a centralized location where you can find and apply for federal funding opportunities.
 Managed by the US Department of Health and Human Services, the system stores information on over 1,000 grant programs, and evaluates grant applications for 26 federal grant-making agencies.
 Browse categories and use keywords to search.

 STEM Supplies has a useful “STEM Funding Finder” where you can search for opportunities to obtain funds, by state.

 Have a creative hands-on STEM project? $3000 to three elementary, middle or high schools.
 The deadline is November 14, 2014.